alphagov/paas-tech-docs/source/documentation/guidance/php-database.md

 ## Connect Wordpress to MySQL

 Your Wordpress app must connect to MySQL securely using SSL.
-You must configure Wordpress to enable this secure connection by:
+You must configure Wordpress to use a SSL connection by:

 - enabling required PHP extensions
 - setting up the database connection